510 Arizona Ave, Santa Monica, CA 90401 | Available 24/7

 Some examples of activities protected from workplace retaliation include:

-• Filing a complaint with the EEOC or are a witness in an investigation, complaint, or lawsuit.
+• Filing a complaint with the EEOC or being a witness in an investigation, complaint, or lawsuit.

-• Communication with a supervisor, manager, or human resource representative about discrimination or harassment.
+• Communicating with a supervisor, manager, or human resource representative about discrimination or harassment.

 • Answers in response to questions asked during an employer’s investigation regarding an alleged discrimination or harassment incident.